 Find the rhythm that works best for you.

-And remember, nothing is set in stone, change your pace if you feel like it.
+And remember, nothing is set in stone, so change your pace if you feel like it or need to.

-The quality of the time you spend drawing is more rewarding than the quantity.
+And the quality of the time spent drawing is more rewarding than the quantity.

 Listen to yourself.

-As the saying goes: a journey of 1000 steps begins with the first one.
+As the saying goes: a journey of a thousand steps begins with the first.

-And one of the great advantages of the Zentangle method is that you work on small formats.
+One of the great advantages of the Zentangle® method is that it allows you to work on small formats.

-Don’t put unnecessary pressure on yourself by starting with large painted formats or very colorful Zentangle tiles if that is not for you.
+Don’t put unnecessary pressure on yourself by starting with large formats or very colorful Zentangle tiles if that doesn’t work for you.

 A first tile with a simple monotangle (a single pattern) is a good start.
 You can choose a Zentangle pattern and draw it quickly.
 In 15 minutes, you can even have a nice card to send to your friends.

-To learn to draw regularly with the Zentangle method, I really suggest you start small.
-Choose patterns you like, explore what you can do with them.
+To learn to draw regularly with the Zentangle method, I really recommend you start small.
+Choose patterns you like and explore what you can do with them.